mmzdouc/FERMO/README.md

 #### Step-by-Step Guide

-This guide describes the essential steps to process and analyze data with FERMO, using files from the example data described in the article **Zdouc M.M. et al. FERMO: a Dashboard for Streamlined Rationalized Prioritization of Molecular Features from Mass Spectrometry Data** (Link TBA).
+This guide describes the essential steps to process and analyze data with FERMO, using files from the example data described in the article [**Mitja M. Zdouc et al. FERMO: a Dashboard for Streamlined Rationalized Prioritization of Molecular Features from Mass Spectrometry Data. bioRxiv (2022)**](https://doi.org/10.1101/2022.12.21.521422).
 A more thorough guide, including information on scores and data processing, can be found in the [FERMO Github Wiki](https://github.com/mmzdouc/FERMO/wiki/).

 1. Start FERMO, following the instructions in the installation guide above.